How To Warm Up: Prevent Injury And Perform To Your Best

 Improved performance - Warm muscles and increased blood flow allows your muscles to contract quicker with greater force, meaning you can output with greater strength and power.

-Be a training boost - Warm-ups should also be considered to be a training stimulus when performed correctly.
+A training boost - Warm-ups should also be considered to be a training stimulus when performed correctly.
 They can provide a great opportunity to work on skill-based movements, correct imbalances and strengthen muscles.

 Running - In a similar way you should prepare your muscles before you begin running.
 Start with light stretching of the calves, quads, hamstrings, as well as the upper body.
 Also work on the feet and knees and all joints involved.
 Then walk at a high pace to get your heart rate going and prime your leg muscles to get ready for running.